What Is a Razor Tail On A Skateboard? (And How To Fix It)

 1. Sand the edge of your tail until the sharp edge is gone.
 This will be the fastest and easiest way to remove your razor tail if you have access to power tools like a belt sander.
 However, even if you don’t have a belt sander you can use coarse sandpaper on a sanding block.
 Sand back and forth on the edge until the razor tail loses its sharpness or is gone for good.

-1. Or you can cut the razor tail off completely.
+1. Cut the razor tail off completely.
 For this you’ll need a bandsaw or jigsaw.
 Take your saw of choice and cut the end of the tail off.
 You need to make sure that you still keep a curved shape to the tail and only cut off as much wood as necessary.
+Personally, I do not advise doing this.
+It can effect the pop of your skateboard and cutting too much off might mean that it’s time to put that deck away for good.

 Not only does the razor tail not look good, there are actually a fews cons to it as well.
 For starters, a razor tail causes the deck to lose pop, affecting how high the board gets from an ollie and other flip tricks.